 The Company seeks to minimize the impact of certain foreign currency fluctuations by hedging transactional exposures with foreign currency forward contracts.
-Based on a hypothetical decrease of 10% in the value of the U.S. dollar as of June 30, 2017 and June 30, 2016, the estimated fair value of the Company's then-existing foreign currency derivative contracts would decrease by \$6 and \$9, respectively, with the corresponding impact included in Accumulated other comprehensive income (loss).
-Based on a hypothetical increase of 10% in the value of the U.S. dollar as of June 30, 2017 and June 30, 2016, the estimated fair value of the Company's then-existing foreign currency derivative contracts would increase by \$5 and \$7, respectively, with the corresponding impact included in Accumulated other comprehensive income (loss).
+Based on a hypothetical decrease of 10% in the value of the U.S. dollar as of June 30, 2018 and June 30, 2017, the estimated fair value of the Company's then-existing foreign currency derivative contracts would decrease by \$5 and \$6, respectively, with the corresponding impact included in Accumulated other comprehensive net (losses) income.
+Based on a hypothetical increase of 10% in the value of the U.S. dollar as of June 30, 2018 and June 30, 2017, the estimated fair value of the Company's then-existing foreign currency derivative contracts would increase by \$4 and \$5, respectively, with the corresponding impact included in Accumulated other comprehensive net (losses) income.